FezVrasta/snackbarjs/README.md

 ## Options

-Following options are supported to customize SnackbarJS look and beahvior:
+Following options are supported to customize SnackbarJS look and behavior:

     var options =  {
         content: "Some text", // text of the snackbar